The Festival of the Force Special Guests

 1. Which Star Wars movie is your favourite, and which one made you a fan of the franchise?

-I watched Episode 4 to 6 more than three dozen times with The Empire Strikes Back being my favourite.
+I watched Episode 4 to 6 more than 3 dozen times with Empire Strikes Back being my favourite.

 2. How has Star Wars impacted your life, whether personal, professional or both?